wispgov/bjornvpn/README.md

 #### Notice:

-* Currently focusing more on DNS2SSH or DNS Tunnels now since they cannot restrict the Tunnels inside / out of this scenario..
+* Currently focusing more on DNS2SSH or DNS Tunnels (SlowDNS) now since they cannot restrict the Tunnels inside / out of this scenario..